Richard Thalheimer: The Sharper Fund

 In 2010, Thalheimer devoted his full-time energies to managing his stock portfolio and began to study with the Najarian Brothers.
 In 2015, Thalheimer launched his family office fund, which is known today as The Sharper Fund.
 The Sharper Fund recorded gains of 96% during 2019.
 Through the first half of 2020, recorded gains of 73%.

 During a podcast interview, Thalheimer spoke about his simple, yet effective option trading strategies and public stock predictions.
 He compared his investing strategy to how he created and marketed Sharper Image products; looking at long term benefits and market factors at the time of investment.

 Then, he gave an example of his investment in Chipotle.
 The company suffered a sharp fall in share price after numerous food poisoning issues.
 Thalheimer stated that after the fall in share price, Chipotle hired the ex-Taco Bell CEO, Brian Niccol.
 He believed that Niccol's expertise would change the culture at Chipotle and subsequently they would see the share price return to its highs of $750 a share.
 At the time of the podcast interview, Thalheimer stated he had made large returns due to the increase he had seen in the restaurant chain's share price.

 In December 2018, Thalheimer was interviewed on a couple of occasions about his position on Tesla's stock price.
-Thalheimer stated in the interview he had always held a bullish view on the stock after owning four Teslas since 2010.
+Thalheimer stated in an interview that he had always held a bullish view on the stock after owning four Teslas since 2010.
 He stated that many of the critical views by both analysts and industry experts, such as Bob Lutz, were looking at market conditions incorrectly.

 He believed that many were overlooking the technology in Teslas in the same way analysts and experts ignored how revolutionary the iPod would become.
 He also stated that his belief that Tesla was in a stronger position than Ford and other traditional motor manufacturers.

 Thalheimer announced in early 2020 that Tesla stock was up almost 200% since he made the call in late 2018.
 The Sharper Fund also recorded a 93% gain during 2019.
 During the COVID-19 pandemic, Thalheimer announced that he was long on Restoration Hardware.
 Towards summer 2020, it was announced that the stock was up 47%.